A ‘noticing’ nature walk: why it’s good for children

 Walk with your child, at your child’s pace.

-Encourage your child to pay attention to his environment with all his senses.
+Encourage your child to pay attention to the environment with all their senses.
 You can do this by asking questions as you go.
 For example:

 - Seeing questions: what can you see?
 Look all around you, up at the sky and down at the ground.